dice-discord/bot/docs/commands/minecraft/face.md

 ## Description

-Shows an front view of a Minecraft user's face.
+Shows a front view of a Minecraft user's face.

 ## Aliases